marlonValerio/microFFT/README.md

 microFFT
 ==========

-Fast Fourier Transform for microcontrollers
+Fast Fourier Transform for microcontrollers.

 This is a microcontroller C library for computing FFT.
 It was tested on ARM microcontrollers.

 This is a fork from https://github.com/kosme/arduinoFFT.
 That is an Arduino library written in C++ by Enrique Condes.
 I just adapted it for C projects and give it my own programming style :D.